CPUSim64 Architecture

 CPU Model

 All of the floating point registers can be used in user programs.
-None ar reserved.
+None are reserved but the first four F0, F1, F2 and F3 are used as working registers that are not assumed to be preserved by function calls or interrupts.
 Three of the integer registers are reserved for CPU operation leaving 29 integer registers for use in user programs.
-The three reserved integer registers are:
+The three reserved integer registers are for the Stack Frame (SF), Stack Pointer (SP) and Program Counter (PC):

 CPU Model Diagram